xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 Server Demo Configuration File for DataStores
 =============================================
-The server configuration file consists of various parts, some of them are necessary others are optional.
+The server configuration file consists of various parts, some of them are necessary, others are optional.
 Here the `demo_stores configuration file`_ used in the `example-stores`_ is explained in detail.

 This configuration file differs only in one part compared from `config`_.
 This part is `data-stores`_.